SelfMemory/SelfMemory/tests/README.md

 # SelfMemory Tests

-This directory contains the test suite for the selfmemory-core package, following Uncle Bob's clean code principles and inspired by mem0's testing patterns.
+This directory contains the test suite for the selfmemory-core package, following Uncle Bob's clean code principles and inspired by selfmemory's testing patterns.

 ## Test Structure